cITIcar/SAD-Generator/README.md

 ## Configuration

 ### JSON Config File
 JSON configuration files are used for most of the configuration.

-TODO: full explanation probably in another md file
+The full reference is available in [CONFIG.md](CONFIG.md).

 ### chunks
 For synthetic image creation the `chunk` folder is used to dynamically create and annotate a ground plane from the funamental building blocks `curve_left`, `curve_right`, `line` and `intersection`.
 The additional JSON files define the driving path of the simulated vehicle along the road.
 Each of the chunk type may have several variants that use the same segmentation map.
 While running a random variant chosen for each new segment.